XabiBlaz/GulfCast/README.md

   - Precipitation extremes are localized and noisier; skill decays with lead time and varies by region/season.
   - Rare events remain uncertain; treat q90 as directional risk, not certainties.

-References: See the wk‑3/4 forecasting paper [PDF](model_ensembles_subseasonal_forecasting.pdf) for principles of ensemble post‑processing and calibration; operational context from CPC’s Week‑3/4 outlooks and similar dynamical systems informs these steps.
+  References: See the wk‑3/4 forecasting paper [Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting](model_ensembles_subseasonal_forecasting.pdf) for principles of ensemble post‑processing and calibration; operational context from CPC’s Week‑3/4 outlooks and similar dynamical systems informs these steps.
 ---

 ## 4. Metrics Interpreted